 Emergency Stabilization (ES) a.k.a Burned Area Emergency Response (BAER)

 Emergency Stabilization efforts are planned actions to stabilize and prevent unacceptable degradation to natural and cultural resources caused by a wildfire, to minimize threats to life or property resulting from the effects of a wildfire, or to repair/replace/construct physical improvements damaged by a wildfire that are necessary to prevent degradation of land or resources.
-DOI policy requires Emergency Stabilization plans to be completed within 28 calendar days of a fire’s ignition date.
-All ES actions must be completed within 1 year and 21 days of the ignition date.
+DOI policy allows each bureau to establish timelines for ES plan review and approval, so check agency-specific guidance regarding plan submission. , Per DOI policy (620 DM 7), ES funding is provided for no more than one year plus 21 days after the ignition date of a wildfire.
 ES is applicable on Federal, and Federal Indian Trust lands (including Native Allotments).
 Jurisdictional Agencies are responsible for planning and implementing post-fire assessments and ES projects per agency policy and funding.
 Contact agency lead for more information.

 Burned Area Rehabilitation (BAR)

 Burned Area Rehabilitation efforts are non-emergency projects undertaken within five years of a wildfire to repair or improve fire-damaged lands that are unlikely to recover to management-approved conditions; or to repair or replace minor assets damaged by fire.
 BAR is applicable on Federal and Federal Indian Trust lands (including Native Allotments).
-DOI BAR funding is divided among the DOI Bureaus based on the number of acres burned by wildfire in the US exclusive of Alaska.
+DOI BAR funding is divided among the DOI Bureaus based on the rolling 5-year average number of acres burned by wildfire in the US exclusive of Alaska.
 Each bureau submits projects through the National Fire Plan Operations and Reporting System (NFPORS) and prioritizes them within the bureau.
 USFS BAR efforts are funded through a separate process.
 Jurisdictional Agencies are responsible for planning and implementing post fire assessments and BAR projects per agency policy and funding.

 Restoration